-As a general rule, the party who wants to exercise a right has to prove the facts on which such right rests, while the party who contests the relevant rights or facts, has to prove the facts on which such contestation rests.
+As a general rule, a party who wants to exercise a right must prove the facts on which the right rests, while a party who contests the relevant rights or fact must prove the facts on which the contestation rests.

-In assessing causation Italian civil courts take the view that the finding has to be based on the balance of probabilities.
-It is thus sufficient for the plaintiff to prove that there is a 50 per cent plus one of probability of causation to satisfy the relevant burden of proof (more probable than not rule).
+In assessing causation, the Italian civil courts take the view that the finding must be based on the balance of probabilities.
+It is, thus, sufficient for the plaintiff to prove that there is a 50 per cent plus one probability of causation to satisfy the relevant burden of proof (more probable than not rule).

-The Decree, however, sets forth certain provisions that derogate the general rule and grant to the plaintiff the benefit of certain presumptions.
+The Decree, however, sets forth certain provisions that derogate from the general rule and grant to the plaintiff the benefit of certain presumptions.
 In particular:

-- the final decision of the ICA that ascertained the infringement is binding for the judge (ie the existence of the infringement), as well as its material, personal, temporal and territorial scope is deemed as proved and cannot be disputed in the civil proceedings (see question 4); - another rebuttable presumption is provided for by article 14 of the Decree, which states that the harm caused by cartel infringements is presumed, unless the infringer proves otherwise; - a rebuttable presumption is provided for by article 12 of the Decree concerning the passing on of the overcharge to indirect purchasers, provided that they are able to prove that: - the defendant committed an competition infringement; - such infringement has resulted in an overcharge for the direct purchaser; and - the indirect purchaser has purchased the goods or services that were the object of the infringement (passing on offence); and - on the other hand, the defendant bears the burden of proving that the plaintiff passed on the whole or part of the overcharge resulting from the infringement of competition law (passing on defence).
+- the final decision of the ICA that ascertained the infringement is binding for the judge (ie, the existence of the infringement), and its material, personal, temporal and territorial scope is deemed as proven and cannot be disputed in the civil proceedings; - another rebuttable presumption is provided for by article 14 of the Decree, which states that the harm caused by cartel infringements is presumed unless the infringer proves otherwise; - a rebuttable presumption is provided for by article 12 of the Decree concerning the passing on of the overcharge to indirect purchasers, provided that they are able to prove that: - the defendant committed an competition infringement; - the infringement has resulted in an overcharge for the direct purchaser; and - the indirect purchaser has purchased the goods or services that were the object of the infringement (passing-on offence); and - the defendant bears the burden of proving that the plaintiff passed on the whole or part of the overcharge resulting from the infringement of competition law (passing-on defence).